kyma-project/kyma/docs/03-tutorials/00-serverless/svls-12-use-opentelemetry-client.md

 title: Use the OpenTelemetry runtime client
 ---

-This tutorial shows how to use the build-in OpenTelemetry client to send tracing informations to the Jaeger service.
+This tutorial shows how to use the build-in OpenTelemetry client to send trace data to the Jaeger service.

+Function runtimes are configured to handle traced requests, propagate right headers to the function contexts, and automatically decorate outgoing requests by right headers.
+The [event](../../05-technical-reference/svls-08-function-specification.md#event-object) object contains necessary tools with allow to pass additional information about trace by creating custom [spans](https://opentelemetry.io/docs/reference/specification/trace/api/#span) and adding data to them like events.
+This tutorial shows how to do this.

 ## Steps